snugghash/homomorphically-encrypted-bank/researchLog.md

 - 1730: Kafka's broken without specifically installing things.
 - 1746; tip: that `bc` missing error?
 That breaks zookeeper, prevents it from running.
 EIther way, kafka is a add-on for me, not par tof MVP.
 Focusing on spark.
 - 1750; tip: Use different keys and sec groups for all clusters so we can work with the parallely.
+- 1920; Depending upon parameters of encryption, there's a certain noise budget associated with each ciphertext.
+Each comupation reduces it, addition is negligible compared to multiplication.
+Once used up, the ciphertexts then become undecryptable, they're garbage.
+- 1922; idea; implement private set intersection as a continuous stream for drivers on freeway, no one knows their whereabouts except the people who match with then, then they send over an E2E profile, they accept/deny, then they pick up along route.
+Talk with the guy implementing the other part.